Making the most of London

 Day out with the kids offers advice on kids’ activities and child-friendly destinations, including bars and restaurants with play areas.

 Cinema visits cost £8-£12 a ticket on average, going up to £25 for some central London screens.
-But many run their own membership schemes or welcome Orange Wednesdays two tickets for the price of one deals.
+But many run their own membership schemes or welcome Orange Wednesdays two-for-one deals.
 LondonNet cinema listings is handy for finding your nearest cinema.

 For a more quirky experience try:

-- The Scoop, which shows film in an outdoor sunken amphitheatre.that has a cinema screen in the summer – several of their events are free.
+- The Scoop at More London, which shows film in an outdoor sunken amphitheatre.that has a cinema screen in the summer – several of their events are free.

 - Pop-up screening event Secret Cinema.
 Every month it shows different movies at a secret location, where dressing up and getting involved is all part of your night at the pictures.